Redditor Shares How She Tried to Be a Hero and Reunite a Baby Bird with Its Mother, Only for It to Backfire with a Bee Waiting to Reward Her

 The plover chicks can start moving about and feeding themselves an hour after they hatch.
 The day-old birds can frequently be seen foraging along the wrack line while avoiding towels, umbrellas, and dozing sunbathers.

-It's anticipated that the majority of these birds will make it through their adolescent experiences and join their parents when they fly south for the winter at the end of the summer.
+It's anticipated that the majority of these birds will survive their adolescent experiences and join their parents when they fly south for the winter at the end of summer.
 Meet Redditor u/LeMetalSmurf, who shared her TIFU plover chick story on Reddit.

 Unfortunately, she handed them to the wrong plover mom, who was out for blood.
-She tried her best to stop that from happening, only for a bee to await her return.
+She tried her best to prevent that from happening, only for a bee to await her return.

 You can read the full story for yourself below.